 You can also read more about the story behind the app, including key elements of the mobile strategy that drove its development, a summary of the school’s principal IT requirements, and a summary of some of the milestones since its release.

-You will definitely come away with ideas you can use to improve student experiences at your institution.
+You will definitely come away with ideas you can use to build a mobile app to engage students and to improve student experiences at your institution.